Observables from classical black hole scattering in Scalar-Tensor theory of gravity from worldline quantum field theory: Computation of impulse

-Like before, although this integral does not possess any closed-form expression but it has a smooth massless limit.
-In the massless limit the above diagram can be calculated exactly as,
+Like before, although this integral does not possess any closed-form expression, it has a smooth massless limit.
+In the massless limit, the above diagram can be calculated exactly as,

-\textbullet $\,\, $ There could be another possibility like \eqref{4.19c} where we have one line (graviton) connected with the first worldline and other threes (scalars) are connected with the second worldline.
+\textbullet $\,\, $ There could be another possibility like \eqref{4.19c} where we have one line (graviton) connected with the first worldline and the other three (scalars) are connected with the second worldline.
 Now, the corresponding contribution to the impulse reads,

 Following the derivation of \eqref{4.19c} we will get, \\\\ \hfsetfillcolor{gray!10} \hfsetbordercolor{black}